yueyoum/abchat/README.md

-run test server and test client at the same machine, server can handler 1,000 connected clients send message to each other every second.
+run test server and test client at the same machine, server can handler 1,000 connected clients, this clients send message to each other every second.

 which means, every second, server receive 1,000 messages, and send every message to 1,000 clients.

 ## TODO

-1. Master/Silver struct, to be a scalable, distributed system
+1. Master/Slave struct, to be a scalable, distributed system

-    Silver not only mulitprocessings, but also can running at other computes
+    Slave not only mulitprocessings, but also can running at other computes

 2. Message Filter.